Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Proposed Method

 \subsubsection{Step1: Pre-training}

-In this context, we implement three distinct transcription methods, as explained below. \paragraph{One-way Transcription Method (OTM) \cite{S9,S10}} We adopt the method introduced by Rohit et al. \cite{S9,S10}, expanding the stroke classes from four to ten.
-Ten distinct CNN models are employed to classify the ten stroke classes.
-Let $(X_i, Y_i)$ represent a single sample pair from a labeled dataset comprising $N$ samples of individual strokes.
-Here, the input $X_i \in \mathbb{R}^{3 \times F \times T}$ to the model consists of a 3-channel chunk of 15-time frames $(T)$ extracted from a stack of 3 log-Mel spectrograms.
-The model $f_{\theta} $, parameterized by $\theta$, predicts the presence of onset for the center frame by leveraging contextual information from surrounding frames.
-It compares its output against a binary target $Y_i \in {0,1} $, where 1 denotes stroke onset, and 0 denotes no onset.
+In this context, we implement three distinct transcription methods, as explained below. \paragraph{One-way Transcription Method (OTM) \cite{S9,S10}} We adopt the method of Rohit et al. \cite{S9, S10}, expanding stroke classes from four to ten, with a separate CNN model for each class.
+Let $(X_i, Y_i)$ be a sample from a labelled dataset of $N$ strokes.
+The input $X_i \in \mathbb{R}^{3 \times F \times T}$ is a 3-channel chunk of 15 time frames $(T)$ from log-Mel spectrograms computed using window sizes of 23ms, 46ms, and 93ms (10ms hop), stacked to combine multiple time-frequency resolutions for capturing both transient and tonal features.
+The model $f_{\theta}$ predicts the onset at the center frame by leveraging contextual information from surrounding frames, with $Y_i \in {\{0,1\}} $ indicating the presence or absence of a stroke onset.

 \paragraph{Proposed Transcription Method - 1 (PTM1)} This work proposes a new mridangam and tabla stroke transcription method inspired by Sound Event Detection (SED) tasks \cite{G10}.
 The proposed method utilizes a CRNN for stroke transcription.
-The labeled dataset of $N$ samples is denoted as $D(X_i,Y_i)$, where $i=0,1,…,N$.
+The labeled dataset of $N$ samples is denoted as $D(X_i,Y_i)$, where $i=0,1,…,N-1$.
 Here, $X_i \in \mathbb{R}^{F \times T}$ is the input feature matrix (standardized log Mel-spectrogram), containing $F$ acoustic features extracted from each frame in each audio recording with $T$ time frames.
 The labels are one-hot encoded as the target output matrix $Y_i\in \left \{ 0,1\right \}^{C \times T}$, where $C$ represents the number of predefined stroke classes.
 Let $f_{[\theta_1,\theta_2,\theta_3]}$ be the multi-class classification model that maps the given input data $X$ to the target outputs $Y$.
 Here, $\theta_1$, $\theta_2$, and $\theta_3$ are the parameters of convolutional, recurrent, and classifier layers, respectively.
 For a given feature vector $x$ for a single time frame, $f_{[\theta_1,\theta_2,\theta_3]}$ outputs the stroke label with the highest soft-max probability.
 During the training phase, the model parameters $\theta_1$,$\theta_2$, and $\theta_3$ are randomly initialized and updated using the stochastic gradient descent algorithm as:

 where, $\alpha \in \mathbb{R}^+$ is the learning rate, and $L_{wCE}$ is weighted categorical cross-entropy loss to handle the class imbalance defined as:

 where, $C$ is the number of classes, $\hat{y_i}$ is the predicted output, and $y_i$ is the ground truth for $i^{th}$ time frame for class $c$, i.e., 0 or 1 and $ w_c \in \mathbb{R}^{+}$ is inversely proportional to the total number of time frames in training data corresponding to each class $c$.